 - Rates exclude drinks, all Conservation levies (please see details below), all items of a personal nature, any item not described above.

-- Sabi Sand Guest Conservation Contribution: R69 per person per night (will be added to your invoice and this contribution goes towards conservation initiatives within the Sabi Sand Game Reserve and surrounding areas.)
+- Sabie Game Reserve Conservation levy: R200 per person per night (will be added to your invoice and this contribution goes towards conservation initiatives within the Sabie Game Reserve and surrounding areas).